vecorel/cli/README.md

 Check `fiboa jsonschema --help` for more details.

+## Converter for existing datasets

+To convert an existing dataset to fiboa using the pre-defined converters:

+- `fiboa convert de_nrw`

+Available converters:
+- `de_nrw` (Germany, NRW from Shapefile)

+### Implement a converter

+1. Create a new file in `fiboa_cli/datasets` based on the `template.py`
+2. Implement the `convert()` function
+3. Add missing dependencies into a separate dependency group in `setup.py`
+4. Add the converter to the list above
+5. Create a PR to submit your converter for review

 ## Development

 To install in development mode run `pip install -e .` in this folder.